- Athletic Handbook

 - Champions of Character

-Aaron Champenoy, in his seventh season with the Celts, brings 16 years of coaching experience to UST.
-He coached with the Houston Dynamo Youth Academy, where he worked directly with player development.
+Aaron Champenoy, in his ninth season with the Celts, brings 18 years of coaching experience to hisp program at UST.
+He previously coached with the Houston Dynamo Youth Academy, where he worked directly with player development.
 Champenoy completed a certificate of coaching from the English Football Association.
 Champenoy also holds a National Soccer Coaches Association of America High School Coaching Special Topics certification, as well as the NSCAA National and Advanced National Diploma, both with Distinction.
 Coach Champenoy was also active with the Nebraska Olympic Development Program, where he was a head coach for four years.

 “UST is a great institution with the potential to be a consistent national power, and the city of Houston is an ideal location to continue to build this new program.
 There is a wealth of soccer talent in this city, and I plan on tapping into that talent early and often.
 My goal is to use this position to help mold student athletes to succeed on the field, and in the classroom, as well as in society and the workforce.”